Harshith-Reddy11/Mini-AI-Projects/language_detection/README.md

 ## ✨ Features

-- 📝 Detects language from user input or a text file
+- 📝 Detects language from user input or from a text file
 - 🌍 Maps language codes to full language names
 - 🚫 Handles empty input and file errors gracefully
 - 🗣️ Supports many world languages